Digimorf/Element14-and-Infineon--At-The-Core-Design-Challenge/README.md

 ![enter image description here](https://community.element14.com/resized-image/__size/1304x1038/__key/communityserver-blogs-components-weblogfiles/00-00-00-03-92/8132.RGBDAC.png)

-This little circuit is a triple analog-to-digital converter that takes the values of Red, Green and Blue and converts them into voltages using simple resistors.
+This little circuit is a triple analog-to-digital converter that takes the values of Red, Green, and Blue and converts them into voltages using simple resistors.
 The proposed circuit offers a resolution of 8 shades of Red and Green, while only 4 for Blue, which however are sufficient for the visual impact.
 This division is called "color depth" and is usually referred to as "BPP" or bits per plane.
 The signal will therefore be rgb332 and will allow us to obtain 256 colors and the following palette.

 ![image](https://community.element14.com/resized-image/__size/876x494/__key/communityserver-blogs-components-weblogfiles/00-00-00-03-92/8053.palette_2D00_rgb332.png)